YoungFaithful/CapacityExpansion.jl/docs/src/teaching.md

 ========
 This package has some characteristics that make it attractive for teaching.
 Those characteristics are:
 - the provided [Homework: Modeling Exercise](@ref) (and the on request available grading sheet) simplifies the preparation for teaching assistants and requires no upfront julia-knowledge of the students,
-- easy adaptation of many settings that allows for interesting questions,
+- the easy adaptation of many settings allows for interesting questions,
 - input data is provided for multiple regions and years,
 - the package is purely based on OpenSource code with no extra fees, and
 - the programming language julia and the integrated time-series aggregation enables fast solving.